videlais/Unofficial-Ink-Cookbook/Chapter4/index.md

 ### Diverts

-Moving between knots is done through a *Divert*.
+Moving between knots is done through a *divert*.
 In Ink, this is an arrow, `->` that "points at" the Knot to move to next.

 Simply creating knots is not enough.
 Knots **must not create dead ends in Ink**.
 At a minimum, a knot must divert to a specially-named label called "DONE" to complete it.